python/cpython/Doc/library/mailcap.rst

 --------------

-Mailcap files are used to configure how MIME-aware applications such as mail readers and Web browsers react to files with different MIME types.
+Mailcap files are used to configure how MIME-aware applications such as mail readers and web browsers react to files with different MIME types.
 (The name "mailcap" is derived from the phrase "mail capability".)
 For example, a mailcap file might contain a line like ``video/mpeg; xmpeg %s``.
-Then, if the user encounters an email message or Web document with the MIME type :mimetype:`video/mpeg`, ``%s`` will be replaced by a filename (usually one belonging to a temporary file) and the :program:`xmpeg` program can be automatically started to view the file.
+Then, if the user encounters an email message or web document with the MIME type :mimetype:`video/mpeg`, ``%s`` will be replaced by a filename (usually one belonging to a temporary file) and the :program:`xmpeg` program can be automatically started to view the file.

-The mailcap format is documented in :rfc:`1524`, "A User Agent Configuration Mechanism For Multimedia Mail Format Information", but is not an Internet standard.
+The mailcap format is documented in :rfc:`1524`, "A User Agent Configuration Mechanism For Multimedia Mail Format Information", but is not an internet standard.
 However, mailcap files are supported on most Unix systems.